 Housing Communities have special characteristics which require full consideration of their locational needs, their site layout and design, their demand upon community services, and their relationship to surrounding uses of land.
 Compliance shall be had with all of the procedures and applicable requirements of the Mobile Home Commission Act, Act 96 of 1987, as amended. *09

-ONE SINGLE FAMILLY DWELLING PER LOT.
-No more than one
+TWO SINGLE FAMILY DWELLING PER LOT.
+No more than two

-(1) single family dwelling may be permanently established on a lot.
-Site Condominium developments, PUDs, Manufactured Housing Communities and approved multi family dwelling units are exempt from this. *09
+(2) single family dwelling may be permanently established on a lot.
+02Site Condominium developments, PUDs, Manufactured Housing Communities and approved multi family dwelling units are exempt from this. *09

 ESSENTIAL SERVICES.
 Telecommunication Towers, alternative tower structures, antennas and wind energy conversion systems shall be regulated and permitted pursuant to this Ordinance and shall not be regulated or permitted as essential public services, public utilities or private utilities. *09